pmem/ndctl/ndctl-read-labels.md

 Turn on verbose debug messages in the library (if ndctl was built with logging and debug enabled).

+`-I; --index`
+Limit the span of the label operation to just the index-block area.
+This is useful to determine if the dimm label area is initialized.
+Note that this option and --size/--offset are mutually exclusive.

 `-o; --output`
 output file

 `-j; --json`
 parse the label data into json assuming the *NVDIMM Namespace Specification* format.

+`-u; --human`
+enable json output and convert number formats to human readable strings, for example show the size in terms of "KB", "MB", "GB", etc instead of a signed 64-bit numbers per the JSON interchange format (implies --json).

 COPYRIGHT
 =========